-The males of many species of deer grow and shed large antlers every year.
-When the antler is still growing it is described as being "in velvet" as it is covered in a skin and short, fuzzy hairs a little like rough velvet.
+The males of many species of deer grow and shed a pair of antlers every year.
+When the antler is still growing it is described as being "in velvet", as it is covered in a skin and short, fuzzy hairs a little like rough velvet.
 Later the skin is shed and the antlers become hard and boney.
 And eventually the entire antler falls off.

-Some people think that only the skin is the "velvet", but actually it is the entire antler is cut off and preserved in the velvet stage.
+Some people think that only the skin on the outside of the antler is the "velvet", but actually it is the entire antler.
+The velvet antler is cut off and preserved to produce number of commercial products.
 The antler may be dried, or preserved in oil or alcohol.
 The dried antler was traditionally prepared in a soup, but now more often ground and prepared as a capsule.

 How is it Used?